Bmoore4452/2023-Employee-Tracker/README.md

 ## Usage

-When the user run the command node index.js in the command line they will be presented with a series of prompts.
+When the user runs the command `node index.js` in the command line they will be presented with a series of prompts.
 With these prompts, the user will be able veiw all employees, add a new employee, view all of the roles, add a new role, view all departments, add a new department, update an employee's role, or exit the application.

 ## Demo